Intelligence Driven Advisers LLC Sells 300 Shares of The Procter & Gamble Company (NYSE:PG)

+Several other hedge funds also recently modified their holdings of the company.
+Paragon Wealth Strategies LLC bought a new position in shares of Procter & Gamble during the 2nd quarter worth approximately $33,000.
+KB Financial Partners LLC bought a new stake in Procter & Gamble during the 1st quarter worth about $41,000.
+Monumental Financial Group Inc. bought a new stake in Procter & Gamble during the 2nd quarter worth about $47,000.
+Aspire Private Capital LLC lifted its position in Procter & Gamble by 85.3% during the 1st quarter.
+Aspire Private Capital LLC now owns 430 shares of the company’s stock worth $58,000 after buying an additional 198 shares in the last quarter.
+Finally, Itau Unibanco Holding S.A. bought a new position in Procter & Gamble in the second quarter valued at approximately $60,000.
+62.94% of the stock is owned by institutional investors.

 A number of research analysts have weighed in on PG shares.
-Evercore ISI restated a “buy” rating and issued a $163.00 price target on shares of Procter & Gamble in a research note on Sunday, September 12th.
-Truist Securities upped their price target on shares of Procter & Gamble from $140.00 to $145.00 and gave the stock a “hold” rating in a research report on Monday, August 2nd.
-Erste Group raised shares of Procter & Gamble from a “hold” rating to a “buy” rating in a research report on Friday, August 20th.
+Truist raised their price target on Procter & Gamble from $140.00 to $145.00 and gave the company a “hold” rating in a research note on Monday, August 2nd.
+Royal Bank of Canada upped their price target on shares of Procter & Gamble from $130.00 to $139.00 and gave the stock a “sector perform” rating in a research report on Monday, August 2nd.
+Deutsche Bank Aktiengesellschaft dropped their price target on shares of Procter & Gamble from $163.00 to $160.00 and set a “buy” rating on the stock in a research report on Wednesday, October 20th.
 Zacks Investment Research upgraded Procter & Gamble from a “hold” rating to a “buy” rating and set a $147.00 price target for the company in a report on Tuesday, October 5th.
-Finally, Deutsche Bank Aktiengesellschaft reduced their price target on Procter & Gamble from $163.00 to $160.00 and set a “buy” rating for the company in a report on Wednesday, October 20th.
+Finally, Truist Securities lifted their price target on Procter & Gamble from $140.00 to $145.00 and gave the stock a “hold” rating in a report on Monday, August 2nd.
 Ten research analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
 According to MarketBeat, the company has an average rating of “Hold” and an average price target of $149.41.

 Procter & Gamble (NYSE:PG) last announced its earnings results on Monday, October 18th.
 The company reported $1.61 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.59 by $0.02.
 The company had revenue of $20.34 billion during the quarter, compared to analysts’ expectations of $19.87 billion.
 Procter & Gamble had a net margin of 18.33% and a return on equity of 31.49%.
 Procter & Gamble’s quarterly revenue was up 5.3% on a year-over-year basis.
 During the same quarter in the previous year, the business posted $1.63 earnings per share.
 Research analysts predict that The Procter & Gamble Company will post 5.92 EPS for the current fiscal year.